 Interesting day today: during our ‘Jesus Time’ Bible discussion & worship, a few times I found myself thinking about just how difficult life is on a daily basis, pain wise.

-At the time, I didn’t know if it was due to the verses we were reading about God’s coming kingdom (where there will be no pain), if it was ‘just’ because things are a little worse than normal or if due to the fact I had just had another consult with the pain clinic (which forces me to think & assess things I am continually trying to ignore).
+At the time, I didn’t know if this was due to the verses we were reading about God’s coming kingdom (where there will be no pain), if it was ‘just’ because things are a little worse than normal or because I had just had another consult with the pain clinic (which forces me to think & assess things I am continually trying to ignore).

-Turns out, (I found out a few hours later) there was a fourth option…
+I found out a few hours later there was a fourth option…

 I had gotten a few hours ‘work’ done and someone came to the gate unscheduled.
 They were on crutches and clearly agitated.